 In recent years the Fresno Convention & Entertainment Center has updated the accessibility options for our guests.
-This includes Assistive Listening Devices, Wheelchair access and signage.
+This includes Assistive Listening Devices, Wheelchair access, signage along with:

 Assistive Listening Devices